 As you can see, there are no local groups on the domain controller.
 Instead of the local group Remote Desktop Users, the DC uses the built-in domain group Remote Desktop Users (located in the Builtin container).
-You can manage this group from the ADUC console or from the command prompt on the DC.
+You can manage this group from the ADUC console or the DC command prompt.

-Group Policy: Allow Log on through Remote Desktop Services
+How to Allow Log on Through Remote Desktop Services?

-To allow a domain user or group a remote RDP connection to Windows, you must grant it the
+To allow a domain user or group to remotely connect to Windows via RDP, you must grant them the

-SeRemoteInteractiveLogonRight privileges.
-By default, only members of the Administrators group have this right.
+SeRemoteInteractiveLogonRight privilege.
 You can grant this permission using the Allow log on through Remote Desktop Services policy.

 To allow remote connection to the domain controllers for members of the Remote Desktop Users group you need to change the settings of this policy on your domain controller:

-- Launch the Local Group Policy Editor (
+- Open the Local Group Policy Editor (

 - Go to the GPO section Computer Configuration -> Windows settings -> Security Settings -> Local policies -> User Rights Assignment;

-- Edit the policy, add the domain group Remote Desktop Users (like this:
+- Edit the policy and add the domain user or group directly (

 domain\CA_Server_Admins) to it;

-Note that the group that you added to the Allow log on through Remote Desktop Services policy should not be present in the “Deny log on through Remote Desktop Services” policy , because it has a higher priority (check the article Restricting Network Access under local accounts).
-In addition, if you are restricting the list of computers on which users can log on, you need to add the DC name to the properties of the AD account (LogonWorkstations user attribute).
+Note that the group that you added to the Allow log on through Remote Desktop Services policy should not be present in the “Deny log on through Remote Desktop Services” policy because it has a higher priority (check the article Block remote access under local user accounts).
+Also, if you restrict the list of computers that users can log on to, you must add the server name to the user account properties in AD (LogonWorkstations user attribute).

 - Backup Operators